sg893052/sonic-buildimage/manageability/SONiC_Default_Configuration.md

 The port configuration restore operation is performed as an RPC action by the REST server.
 The RPC action is initiated by the KLISH CLI command and uses interface name as input.
 The *default interface* KLISH CLI command is blocked until the RPC operation is completed and feedback is provided to the user.
 The *default interface* RPC command can also be issued by a REST client.
-No configurations are allowed on the port, including a parallel instance of the *default interface* command. while a port is going through the port configuration restore operation.
-A STATE_DB table entry is used to mark the port to be in a busy state.
-The CVL validation layer in the management framework will make use of this busy state to reject any configuration requests on the interface.
-The busy status is also used as a gating check to initiate the RPC command and this allows the REST server to not allow more than one parallel instance of *default interface* command on the same port.
+No configurations are allowed on the port, including a parallel instance of the *default interface* command.
+While a port is going through the port configuration restore operation, the REST server blocks access.
+The CVL validation layer in the management framework watches for any parallel configuration requests.
+If any parallel DB access happens, the *default interface* RPC action fails and no configuration changes are committed.
 As the *default interface* command is designed to be a synchronous operation, there is no status command available to the user to view the operation's progress.